krisu5/userstyles/Imgur - Minimal Design for non-Imgurians/README.md

 ## Changelog

+- *2021-10-22:* Blocked iframes, this might break the site one day, but it works now.
+[Imgur has been sold to Medialab](https://www.theverge.com/2021/9/28/22697957/imgur-acquisition-medialab-kik-genius-whisper-worldstarhiphop), expect more crap coming up in near future.
 - *2021-08-10:* Element block for frontpage that makes page load look seamless again
 - *2021-08-09:* [Fix](https://github.com/krisu5/userstyles/blob/master/Imgur%20-%20Minimal%20Design%20for%20non-Imgurians/image_loading.md) removed because of Imgur's changes that breaks it
 - *2021-04-25:* Small fix for 404 page (added `overflow: auto;` to body)